public interface TreeDataBinding

 In this case there is no need to declare an idField or parentIdField.

-s are created for you by the TreeGrid
+ResultTrees are created for you by the TreeGrid when you set

 initial dataset to a databound TreeGrid by